 Diabetes Tool Kit

 The Diabetes Tool Kit is an educational resource for healthcare professionals who work with patients who have diabetes.
-It includes treatment guidelines and algorithms developed by TDC medical advisory committees as well as handouts which may be copied for use in patient education.
-A PDF version of the Fifth Edition is currently available for download and printing at tdctoolkit.org.
+It includes treatment guidelines and algorithms developed by the TDC's Medical Professionals Advisory subcommittee, as well as handouts which may be copied for use in patient education.
+The sixth edition of the tool kit can be downloaded for use with an iPad, or as a PDF document that can be viewed on your computer using Adobe Acrobat Reader at tdctoolkit.org.

 National Diabetes Prevention Program

 The Centers for Disease Control and Prevention's (CDC) Division of Diabetes Translation has launched a new program—the National Diabetes Prevention Program—as part of its efforts to reverse the increase in new cases of type 2 diabetes nationwide.
 The program’s key component, a structured lifestyle intervention, has been proven effective in helping participants at high risk for type 2 diabetes lose a moderate amount of weight (5% to 7% of their current weight) and increase their physical activity to 150 minutes per week.
 These two actions have been proven to prevent or reduce the onset of type 2 diabetes by nearly 60%.

 To find out more about this program, go to the National Diabetes Prevention Program website at www.cdc.gov/diabetes/prevention.
 Also, visit www.cdc.gov/CDCTV/ChangeForLife/index.html to watch the brief video, A Change for Life.
 This video provides an overview of the program, with highlights of participants discussing how the intervention helped them make sustainable lifestyle changes to prevent type 2 diabetes.